• LinkedIn

 Occupational Health and Safety Regulation (OHSR)

-BC’s Occupational Health and Safety Regulation (OHSR) is enforced by WorkSafeBC.
-You can view the entire OHSR here.
-This also includes the OHSR Guidelines which give more detail about how each part is interpreted.
+B.C.’s Occupational Health and Safety Regulation (OHSR) is enforced by WorkSafeBC.
+Review the entire OHSR which also includes the OHSR Guidelines that give more detail about how each part is interpreted.
 Here are some of the main parts you will need to be familiar with and understand:

 • Part 3 – Rights and Responsibilities